 - 20% homework, participation, discussion section attendance.
 Homework and discussion are focused on helping you understand material discussed in class.
-Normally due weekly, on Fridays. - 20% paper.
-(3-4 pages, due Friday, February 24 (week 7) - 20% Group presentation, March 20 (final exam time slot).
-1-2 page individual synopsis due March 20. - 20% midterm #1 (in class Monday February 6 (week 5)) - 20% midterm #2 (Friday, March 17 (week 10) - Up to 5% in bonus points for exceptional participation. - Late assignments will not normally be accepted.
+Normally due weekly, on Fridays. - 20% midterm (Friday February 15, wk 6) - 30% final exam (Monday, March 18 (3-6 pm, exam week) - 10% extended assignment 1 - 10% extended assignment 2 - 10% group project (poster presentation on Wednesday March 13), in discussion section and class.
+1 page individual synopsis due at time of presentation. - Exceptional participation can boost your overall grade. - Late assignments will not normally be accepted.
 Provided that >90% of the class complete CAPE evaluations, the lowest homework grade will be dropped.

-Schedule Highlights.
+Draft schedule highlights.
 (See web for full details and reading assignments.)

-- Week 1: Introduction to the class; climate and ocean circulation. - Week 2: Origins of the universe, elements, oceans, life, etc. - Week 3: Currents and tides; intro to the carbon cycle. - Week 4: Carbon cycle, review. - Week 5: Midterm #1; developing a hypothesis; tide pool field trip - Week 6: Tide pool processes, changing climate, large-scale ocean circulation. - Week 7: Upwelling and the California Current, the biological pump. - Week 8: High-nutrient, low-chlorophyll regions. - Week 9: Ocean acidification; coral reefs and chemistry. - Week 10: Preparations for student presentations; Final course summary and review; Midterm #2 version date: January 9, 2017
+- Week 1: Introduction to the class; origins of the universe. - Week 2: Sea water, climate, tides and ocean circulation. - Week 3: Field trip, tide pool processes. - Week 4: The carbon cycle.
+Extended assignment #1 assigned. - Week 5: Ocean circulation. - Week 6: Impacts of ocean circulation; midterm review; midterm. - Week 7: Upwelling and nutrients. - Week 8: High-nutrient, low-chlorophyll regions. - Week 9: The California Current, oxygen minima, coastal upwelling. - Week 10: Coral reefs, El Niño; poster session; final course summary and review.

-Tide pool field trip Friday, February 10 during class time.
-(Low tide at 3:10 pm.)
-If possible, plan for a flexible schedule, as we'll sub-divide into groups so that everyone can participate.
-We'll go to the tide pools at the north end of La Jolla Shores beach.
+Tide pool field trip Wednesday, January 23 during discussion and class time.
+(Low tide at 5:06 pm.)
+We'll walk to the tide pools at the north end of La Jolla Shores beach.
+Plan for a flexible schedule, as not everyone can be in the tide pools at the same time.
+We'll sub-divide into groups so that everyone can participate.